Privacy Policy

 11.4 Retention

-- Memory atoms are retained until you delete them (via
+- Private memory atoms are retained until you delete them (via

-- Operational logs (request timestamps, tool name, success/failure, byte counts — not the contents of atoms or query text) are retained for up to 90 days for operational and security purposes, then deleted or aggregated to non-identifying metrics.
+- Operational logs (request timestamps, tool name, success/failure, byte counts — not the contents of atoms or query text) are held by our monitoring and log providers under their retention settings, and are used only for operations and security.

-- Backups of the primary memory store are retained on a rolling basis for up to 35 days.
+- Backups of the primary memory store are kept on the rolling schedule of our database provider.
 A delete via

 11.5 Deletion and your control